 Initially unable to speak, read or write English and knowing only his native Manx Gaelic, within 7 years he had risen through the ranks to become the master carpenter to the Mediterranean Fleet.

-Plans are underway for A NEW MEMORIAL to William Kennish in New York, and details are available detailing the WILLIAM KENNISH MEMORIAL TRUST which will raise funds to create a Manx Granite memorial which will be shipped from the Isle of Man and placed in New York.
+Fund-raising is underway for A NEW MEMORIAL to William Kennish in New York, and details are available of the WILLIAM KENNISH MEMORIAL TRUST which is raising funds to create a Manx Granite memorial which will be shipped from the Isle of Man and placed in New York.
 YOU CAN DONATE HERE!